CoL lawns

 Inbound Exchange & Study Abroad

-You must undertake Foundations of Australian Law, unless this course is not approved by your home institution.
-Students undertaking a common law degree in one of the following countries, and that normally leads to admission to practice, may be exempt from this requirement: New Zealand, United Kingdom, Ireland, Malaysia, Singapore, Hong Kong, India, Canada
+You must undertake Foundations of Australian Law, unless this course is not approved by your home institution or you are taking only international law courses.
+Students undertaking a law degree in one of the following common-law jurisdictions, and that normally leads to admission to practice, may be exempt from this requirement: Canada, Hong Kong, India, Ireland, Malaysia, New Zealand, Singapore, and United Kingdom.

 LAWS1201 Foundations of Australian Law